-Estimated number of fire officers who require Divisional Officer Training Course in operational and new Fire Stations (after filling the gap of manpower) is shown in Table 12-30.
-There would be 11 divisional fire officers in A&N Islands Fire Service who would require this training in next 10 years.
+Estimated number of fire officers who require Divisional Officer training course in operational and new Fire Stations (after filling the gap of manpower) is shown in Table 7-41.
+About 51 fire officers in Delhi Fire Services would require this training in next 10 years.

-12.9.1.6 Awareness Generation Programs
+7.3.2.6 Awareness Generation Programs

-Fire Service Training Centre also carried out training and awareness programs imparted for 1,679 and 9,756 Government Servants, Students and Civilians during the years 2008, and 2009-2011, respectively.

-For capacity development, each district is being recommended with an Education Van equipped with short video films as produced by MHA, distribution of pamphlets on "DO"s and "DON'T"s generated by MHA, and live- demonstrations of how to use "Portable Extinguishers" and handle small kitchen fires.
-Fire service should use these in their awareness generation programs.
+Besides attending regular fire and other rescue calls, the State fire services should also work on awareness generation programs, and it should conduct regular awareness programs in schools, residential areas, NCC camps, oil and gas plants, Govt. offices etc..
+Currently, numbers of awareness programs conducted so far by Delhi Fire Services are not up to the satisfactory level and there is urgent need to enhance such activities.
+For large scale public awareness generation, each district is being recommended with an Education Van equipped with short video films as produced by MHA, distribution of pamphlets on "DO"s and "DON'T"s to prevent fire event generated by MHA, live- demonstrations of how to use "portable extinguishers" and how to handle small kitchen fires.

-12.10 Limitations of the Study
+7.4 Limitations of the Study

 - 1. In fire hazard and risk analysis, fire-load of specific industry has not been taken into consideration.
 However, weightage has been given to the size of industrial area in the fire hazard and risk analysis of the base unit (district level).
 An attempt has been made even in the present assignment to go further down at lower levels.
 Providing special weightage of type of industry will require building level survey including estimation of fire-load for each industry, which is out of scope of present assignment. - 2.
 Currently, Census 2011 has published only district level demographic data (the Tehsil/ Block level data is still unavailable), which has been used for further estimation and analysis purpose. - 3.
 Floating population in cities has not been considered for distribution over the land use (built-up area); this may be attempted in future detailed studies. - 4.
 Non-availability of a uniform level of fire statistics of all the fire events in the past 5 years. - 5.
-Designation, rank structure and administrative control are very heterogeneous from state to state, which in the present state creates ambiguity while brining in at National level.
-For example, Director Position pay scale in one state may not be equal to that of Chief Fire Officer in another state.
+Designation, rank structure and administrative control are very heterogeneous from State to State, which in the present State creates ambiguity while brining in at National level.
+For example, Director Position pay scale in one State may not be equal to that of Chief Fire Officer in another State.
 For the purpose of present assignment, we have divided the rank/designation structure into 11 levels (level 0 to level 10).
-For this, a system needs to be put in place through having a uniform administrative structure at national level to state level.
+For this, a system needs to be put in place through having a uniform administrative structure at national level to State level.
 This may require development and implementation of National Fire Act, which MHA is trying to develop in near future. - 6.
-The firefighting infrastructure of forest department, privately owned companies/ organizations, military cantonment and airbases, nuclear power plants, nuclear research reactors, heavy water plants, mines, ports, airports, oil exploration and oil refineries are out of scope of present study.
-However, RMSI is trying to get information about the fire-fighting infrastructure for these, and will include whatever information will be available, as there are limitations due to security concerns.
+The fire fighting infrastructure of forest department, privately owned companies/ organizations, military cantonment and airbases, nuclear power plants, nuclear research reactors, heavy water plants, mines, ports, airports, oil exploration and oil refineries are out of scope of present study.
+However, RMSI has tried to get information about the fire-fighting infrastructure for these, and included available information, as there are limitations due to security concerns.
 This is more so, as result of this study may be made available in public domain with their spatial location.
 Studying fire infrastructure in above areas will require special MOU's with MHA and controlling agencies, and may be attempted in future studies to have a complete coverage of the country.